oman & united arab emirates

 What: Sultan Qaboos Grand Mosque, Royal Opera House, Incense Burner, Matrah Souq, Dolphin Watching, Snorkelling, Sheikh Zayed Grand Mosque, Etihad Towers, Largest carpet in the world, giant Arabic Coffee Pot.

-Illnesses or mishaps: Facial heat rash which required a trip to the chemist and the purchase of (rather useless) cream; flight delay.
+Illnesses or mishaps: Facial heat rash which required a trip to the chemist and the rapid purchase of (rather useless) cream; flight delay; trying to sight-see in 47 degree heat; burning the soles of my feet on hot marble flooring.

 Many choose to travel to places where very little is different - just because it's easy and reassuringly familiar.
 A visit to the Arabian Peninsula is about experiencing difference not sameness.
-It's the perfect place for a bit of an adventure, one characterised by tantalising technicolour souqs, the visceral Call to Prayer and the drifting scent of frankincense.
+It's the perfect place for a bit of an adventure, one characterised by tantalising technicolour souqs, the visceral Call to Prayer and the drifting aromas of frankincense.
 If the standard tourist must-sees don't impress you, the faith and culture of the people certainly will; the Burkhas and hijabs of the women and the colourful headdresses of the men.
 I've ventured to this part of the world several times now and have found it to be a dignified and enchanting place.
 With quite a few countries in this notoriously unsettled region off-limits, this trip was about exploring two of the few remaining stable countries on the Peninsula I have left to visit: Oman and the United Arab Emirates.